-- Reauthorizing the Regional Innovation Program, which will strengthen regional economies by fostering collaboration and communication between businesses and other entities and leveraging investments (Sec.
-503); - Reauthorizing the Advanced Research Projects Agency-Energy (ARPA-E) which is pursuing high-risk, high-reward energy technology development (Title VI, Subtitle B); - Authorizing Energy Innovation Hubs, which are large-scale multidisciplinary collaborations that bring together leading researchers from universities, the private sector, and national laboratories to tackle targeted, significant impediments to creating and deploying new clean energy technologies.
+- Reauthorizing the Advanced Research Projects Agency-Energy (ARPA-E) which is pursuing high-risk, high-reward energy technology development (Title VI, Subtitle B); - Authorizing Energy Innovation Hubs, which are large-scale multidisciplinary collaborations that bring together leading researchers from universities, the private sector, and national laboratories to tackle targeted, significant impediments to creating and deploying new clean energy technologies.
 (Sec.
-641); - Reauthorizing the National Nanotechnology Initiative to ensure the United States remains a leader in the development of new technologies and products based on breakthroughs in our understanding of materials at the atomic and molecular level (Title I, Subtitle B); - Establishing a pilot program to accelerate the commercialization of innovative technologies by leveraging Federal support for State commercialization efforts (Sec.
-505); - Strengthening the Office of Innovation and Entrepreneurship at the Department of Commerce, which will work with businesses to identify and overcome barriers to commercializing the results of research (Sec.
+641); - Reauthorizing the National Nanotechnology Initiative to ensure the United States remains a leader in the development of new technologies and products based on breakthroughs in our understanding of materials at the atomic and molecular level (Title I, Subtitle B); - Authorizing a new interagency initiative in engineering biology, to accelerate research at the intersection of biology, engineering, physical sciences, and computer sciences (Title I, Subtitle C); - Establishing a pilot program to accelerate the commercialization of innovative technologies by leveraging Federal support for State commercialization efforts (Sec.
+504); - Strengthening the Office of Innovation and Entrepreneurship at the Dept. of Commerce, which will work with businesses to identify and overcome barriers to commercializing the results of research (Sec.
 501); and - Providing grants for entrepreneurship and commercialization education (Sec.
 307, 642).